kiarafrobles/www.retroreport.org/_landing_pages/about-retro-report.md

 ---
-title: "About Retro Report"
+title: About Retro Report
+date: '2015-01-11 22:10:00'
 published: true
-date: 2015-01-11T22:10:00.000Z
-featured_image_path: /uploads/1422500293063_retro-report-screenshot.jpg
+featured_image_path: "/uploads/1422500293063_retro-report-screenshot.jpg"
-description: "How often does a great story dominate the headlines, only to be dropped from the news cycle?
+description: How often does a great story dominate the headlines, only to be dropped from the news cycle?
 How often do journalists tell us of a looming danger or important discovery – only to move quickly to the next new thing?
 What really happened?
 How did these events change us?
-And what are the lingering consequences that may affect our society to this day?"
+And what are the lingering consequences that may affect our society to this day?
 page_category: about

 ---
 ## Our Mission

 How often does a great story dominate the headlines, only to be dropped from the news cycle?
 How often do journalists tell us of a looming danger or important discovery – only to move quickly to the next new thing?
 What really happened?
 How did these events change us?
 And what are the lingering consequences that may affect our society to this day?